demisto/content-docs/docs/integrations/dt.md

 title: Cortex XSOAR Transform Language (DT)
 ---

-Cortex XSOAR Transform Language (commonly referred to as **DT**) is used for various functions within Cortex XSOAR related to Context.
-In it's most basic sense, DT is a query language for JSON objects.
-If you are familiar with JSONQuery, this should be very familiar to you.
+Cortex XSOAR Transform Language (commonly referred to as **DT**) is used for various Context related functions in Cortex XSOAR.
+DT is a query language for JSON objects, similar to JSONQuery.

 ## Context Example
-We are going to use the following as our example context and go over the various ways that DT can be used to access, aggregate, and mutate data.
+The following sample Context data will be used to show the various ways DT can access, aggregate, and mutate data.

 ```python
 {